-Please note: Assessors assign a score and do not have to consider the weighting of a criterion as this is applied automatically within RMS.
-The table below provide ready access to assessment criteria set out in the Discovery Program Grant Guidelines - Discovery Indigenous (2023 edition) (available on GrantConnect) and the Scoring Matrixes outlined in this handbook.
+Note: Assessors assign a score and do not have to consider the weighting of a criterion as this is applied automatically within RMS.

+The table below provide ready access to assessment criteria set out in the Discovery Program Grant Guidelines - Discovery Indigenous (2024 edition) (available on GrantConnect) and the Scoring Matrixes outlined in this handbook.
 Assessors should use their judgement and experience to assess the appropriate score within the context of the relevant discipline.

-Discovery Indigenous (IN25)
+Discovery Indigenous (IN26)